 Bob, who took his first photograph with his Mother’s Kodak Camera at age 8, came from a family of aviators.
 That same year, he sat in his first aircraft which was a U.S. Army Air Force, Vultee BT-13.
 He also had an opportunity to take his first plane ride in the back seat of a Piper PA-11 at his first Air Show.
 He was too small to see out of the window, but that experience changed his life forever.
 After that, he wanted to go to airports every weekend!

-Bob served in the U.S. Air Force/N.J.A.N.G., Medevac Squadron during the Vietnam era.
-He holds a glider/power pilots license and is instrument rated.
-He also flies vintage aircraft and has an MS in Design Communications.
-His images are in the Whitehouse, the International Balloon Museum, the Southwest Soaring Museum and the National Museum of the U.S. Air Force.
-Bob lives in Santa Fe, N.M., U.S.A. with his wife, Nancy.
+Bob served in a U.S. Air Force/Air National Guard, Medevac, Squadron.
+He holds a single engine pilots license and is an instrument, glider and remote pilot certified.
+He also flies vintage aircraft.
+As a graduate of Pratt Institute with an MS in Design Communications, he has had an award-winning career in film and digital media as a director, producer, art director, photographer, and designer.
+His images have hung in the Whitehouse, the International Balloon Museum, the Southwest Soaring Museum and the National Museum of the U.S. Air Force.
+Bob lives in Lancaster, PA. with his wife, Nancy.